 From April 21 to May 7, 2023, an online thought exchange activity collected 341 thoughts and 7,926 ratings from 281 participants on the vision for the park improvements.

-Review a summary of the results in an interactive report, including the top thoughts and themes.
+Review a summary of the May 2023 thought exchange activity results, including the top thoughts and themes.

-The anticipated phase outcome includes the selection of a preferred design option.
+The anticipated outcome of this phase is the selection of a preferred design option.

-The anticipated phase outcome is the refined preferred design.
+The anticipated outcome of this phase is the refined preferred design.

 Barbara Hall Park currently includes the following amenities: